Q. When is the Pink Ribbon Run? A. The Pink Ribbon Run will be held on Sunday, April 29, 2018. The Run start time is 9:00 a.m.

 Q. How can I honor a loved one at the Pink Ribbon Run?
 A. There are many ways to honor your loved one at the Run.
 Celebrate a survivor or remember a loved one lost by bringing their photo to River Park Square and hanging it on our Tribute Wall.
-You can also purchase a Pink Ribbon Sign, decorate it in honor of your loved one and then the Run staff will placed it along the course for all to see on Race Day.
+You can also purchase a Honor a Loved One Sign, decorate it in honor of your loved one and then the Run staff will placed it along the course for all to see on Race Day.

-Q. How do I add a Kids on Wheels or Pink Ribbon Sign to my registration?
-A. You can add these here.
-Please note, the items will be added to the Billing Name's registration.
-If you need to make a change to that, you can email email@example.com.
-Kids on Wheels and Pink Ribbon Signs can also be added by calling the office at 509.315.5940 or during Packet Pick Up at River Park Square.
+Q. How do I add a Kids on Wheels or Honor a Loved One Sign to my registration?
+A. Kids on Wheels and Honor a Loved One Signs can be purchased at the Registration table during Packet Pick Up at River Park Square.

 Q. Transportation, Directions and Parking A. While no free parking is provided, there is parking available throughout downtown Spokane with many parking lots in the vicinity of Riverfront Park, including parking for a fee at the Spokane Convention Center, Davenport Grand and Parkade.
 The River Park Square parking garage will not be open on Sunday morning.